iterative/dvc.org/content/docs/use-cases/sharing-resources-efficiently.md

 # Sharing Resources Efficiently

-Data science teams need to handle large files, rotate the use og special processors, and minimize data transfers.
+Data science teams need to handle large files, rotate the use of special processors, and minimize data transfers.
 This involves provisioning and managing resources such as massive on-prem data stores and powerful servers, which can be expensive and time consuming.